Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kempsey has 258 active public transport stops offering a mix of train and bus services.
-These stops are served by 105 individual routes that collectively facilitate 1,126 weekly passenger trips.
+These stops are served by 105 unique routes that facilitate 1,126 weekly passenger trips in total.
 The average distance from residents to the nearest transport stop is 185 meters, indicating excellent accessibility.

-On average, there are 160 trips per day across all routes, translating to about four weekly trips per stop.
+On average, there are 160 trips per day across all routes, equating to roughly four weekly trips per individual stop.

 Frequently Asked Questions - Transport